dataminer-site/dataminer-site.github.io/docs/data/csv/reading_faulty_csv_files.md

 redirect_from:
 ---

 CSV files can come in all shapes and forms, with some presenting many errors that make the process of cleanly reading them inherently difficult.
-To help users read these files, DuckDB supports detailed error messages, the ability to skip faulty lines, and the possibility of storing faulty lines in a temporary table to assist users with a data cleaning step.
+To help users read these files, DataMiner supports detailed error messages, the ability to skip faulty lines, and the possibility of storing faulty lines in a temporary table to assist users with a data cleaning step.

 ## Structural Errors

-DuckDB supports the detection and skipping of several different structural errors.
+DataMiner supports the detection and skipping of several different structural errors.
 In this section, we will go over each error with an example.
 For the examples, consider the following table:

 ```sql
 CREATE TABLE people (name VARCHAR, birth_date DATE);
 ```

-DuckDB detects the following error types:
+DataMiner detects the following error types:

 * `CAST`: Casting errors occur when a column in the CSV file cannot be cast to the expected schema value.
 For example, the line `Pedro,The 90s` would cause an error since the string `The 90s` cannot be cast to a date.
 * `MISSING COLUMNS`: This error occurs if a line in the CSV file has fewer columns than expected.
 In our example, we expect two columns; therefore, a row with just one value, e.g., `Pedro`, would cause this error.
 * `TOO MANY COLUMNS`: This error occurs if a line in the CSV has more columns than expected.
 In our example, any line with more than two columns would cause this error, e.g., `Pedro,01-01-1992,pdet`.
 * `UNQUOTED VALUE`: Quoted values in CSV lines must always be unquoted at the end; if a quoted value remains quoted throughout, it will cause an error.
 For example, assuming our scanner uses `quote='"'`, the line `"pedro"holanda, 01-01-1992` would present an unquoted value error.
-* `LINE SIZE OVER MAXIMUM`: DuckDB has a parameter that sets the maximum line size a CSV file can have, which by default is set to `2,097,152` bytes.
+* `LINE SIZE OVER MAXIMUM`: DataMiner has a parameter that sets the maximum line size a CSV file can have, which by default is set to `2,097,152` bytes.
 Assuming our scanner is set to `max_line_size = 25`, the line `Pedro Holanda, 01-01-1992` would produce an error, as it exceeds 25 bytes.
-* `INVALID UNICODE`: DuckDB only supports UTF-8 strings; thus, lines containing non-UTF-8 characters will produce an error.
+* `INVALID UNICODE`: DataMiner only supports UTF-8 strings; thus, lines containing non-UTF-8 characters will produce an error.
 For example, the line `pedro\xff\xff, 01-01-1992` would be problematic.

 ### Anatomy of a CSV Error